123Lookatme/docker_utility/README.md

 * Create network, with specified name and sub-net, which obtain same sub-ip address after reboot
 * Connect all instances to one network automaticly inside one project, so they can communicate each-other by instance name (e.g `ping mysql`)
 * Make your containers responding from host machine by alias name
-* Make containers automaticly start with system boot
+* Make containers automaticly start on system boot

 Here we go...
 ### `newenv add:`